borumlab/response/README.md

     ## [1] "Saving data clinical outcome table as PATIENT1_OUTCOME_DATA_CLINICAL.xlsx in directory C:/Desktop/Patient Folder/PATIENT1/Data/"

 R will then create for you three bar graphs: one for seizures, one for meds, and one for outcome.
-These graphs will show you the percentage of each clinic period that were seizure/med/outcome free, 0-50% of what was observed during baseline, 50-100% of what was observed during baseline, or was worse than what was observed during baseline.
+These graphs will show you the percentage of each clinic period that were 0-10% of what was observed during baseline, 10-80% of what was observed during baseline, or &gt;80% than what was observed during baseline.
 Additionally, a table storing the values used to make each of those three graphs will be created and saved.

 You will be asked where you would like to save these graphs and this file.